-- Maintain effective working relationships with Office of Facilities, Office of Public Safety and Emergency Management, Counseling and Psychological Services, and other Educational Affairs and College offices.
+- Maintain effective working relationships with the Office of Facilities, Office of Public Safety and Emergency Management, Counseling and Psychological Services, other Student Affairs and Campus Life, and College offices.

 - Work with RA/AAs, Public Safety officers, Counseling Center staff, and Residential Life Management Team to respond to crisis situations in accordance with departmental and institutional emergency procedures; assume “on-call” responsibility for all area residence halls and apartments on a scheduled basis.

 - Assume an alternative summer assignment such as orientation, conference housing, housing assignments, staff training, and operations.